based on Reviews

 Red meat, crab

-Beef, pork, egg white, whey, whole corn, rice, soy, oats
+Beef, pork, egg whites, whey, whole corn, rice, soy, oats

-Cocoa powder, buckwheat, linseed, sesame, apricot kernels, pumpkin seeds
+Cocoa powder, buckwheat, flax seeds, sesame seeds, apricot kernels, pumpkin seeds

 Examples of foods high in essential amino acids (and arginine)